jastram/teaching/join/index.md

 ## Join the gitHub project

 If you would like to contribute content, then please join the teaching project by sending me your gitHub username (email on my [profile page](https://github.com/jastram/)).
 This will allow you to commit code and to be assigned to tracker issues.
+Contributed content will be licensed under the Apache License 2.0.

 ## Comment on the Roadmap